 Digital, or virtual, pop-ups work too.
 These experiences offer interactive shopping, usually with augmented reality or virtual reality, where customers can browse products in a digital storefront.
 This option takes a little more technical work to set up, but e-commerce platforms like Shopify make it possible.

-Consider the foot traffic, rental costs, and proximity to your target customer as you vet different locations for your pop-up.
+Consider the foot traffic, rental costs, and proximity to your target customer as you vet different locations or formats for your pop-up.

 Permits